 Lastly, women should visit the dentist more frequently during pregnancy.
 Dr. Hoss notes approximately two-thirds of all women visit a dentist at least once a year, yet this figure drops to about 50% among pregnant women – despite the fact that dental visits are crucial for the well-being of a mom-to-be and her baby.

-Plus, we can teach women how to take care of their teeth and gums before and during pregnancy.
-And after pregnancy, we can help moms and dads develop and maintain good oral health habits so they can put themselves and their children on the path to healthy, beautiful smiles.
+Plus, we can help women learn how to take care of their teeth and gums before and during pregnancy.
+And once the baby is born, we can help moms and dads develop and maintain good oral health habits for their children to start them on the path to healthy, beautiful smiles.